Court Cards - King of Pentacles

 In many decks this card is known as the King of Coins.
 However, I always feel that 'coins' closes the suit down and restricts its meaning to wealth.
 A pentacle is a five pointed star enclosed in a circle.
 The points represent the four 'elements': fire, water, air and earth, with the fifth point being 'spirit' (or energy or God or 'all that is').
 When you look at it this way, you can see that the suit of Pentacles has many facets and holds many mysteries.
 I make no secret of the fact that Pentacles are my favourite suit.
 I am a Capricorn, born in midwinter, ruled by Saturn.
 These are all connected to the suit of Pentacles.

-It is thought that Pentacles are the final suit in the tarot because they represent the final manifestation of the emotions, thoughts and actions that have gone before in the other three suits.
+Pentacles are considered to be the last suit in the tarot order because they represent the final manifestation of the emotions, thoughts and actions that have been previously expressed in the other three suits.
 In other words, physical reality, being the densest plane of existence, takes a combination of the other planes to become visible and touchable.
-For example, a table could not exist without the thought, idea, inspiration, design and skill that came first.
+For example, a table could not exist without the thought, idea, inspiration, design and skill that came before and during its manufacture.
 Therefore, the King of Pentacles is the culmination of all the other minor arcana.

 When he appears in a reading, he can indicate that the querent is about to achieve their goals on a physical level.
 They may get the promotion that they've worked hard to get, or come into an inheritance.
 The card may also be telling you that someone like the King of Pentacles has great influence over the situation or is a key player in helping the seeker.
 It could also, of course, represent the seeker themselves.
 There are many more nuances to this card which will be explored as we get to know this King.